philpep/imago/README.md

             Kubernetes labels selectors
             Warning: applies to Deployment, DaemonSet, StatefulSet or CronJob, not pods !
 [15/832]
       -n string
-            Check deployments and daemonsets in given namespace (default to current namespace) -update
+            Check deployments and daemonsets in given namespaces (default to current namespace) -update
             update deployments and daemonsets to use newer images (default false)